Big hair: History

-Actresses like Raquel Welch, Brigitte Bardot and Jane Fonda became big-haired icons in the early 1960s and 1970s.
+Actresses like Raquel Welch, Brigitte Bardot, Priscilla Presley and Jane Fonda became big-haired icons throughout the 1960s and 1970s.
 Women's hairstyles labelled as "big hair" became fashionable during this period, with the Farrah Fawcett red swimsuit poster an iconic example.
 The fashion persisted with certain regional subcultures in the southern United States, and the styles are sometimes also associated with female country music performers.
 It is also associated with the exaggerated stereotypical femininity associated with drag queens and similar gender performers.

-For both genders, big hair became popular in the 1980s.
-The term is also used in the glam, hair metal, goth and alternative cultures and is particularly associated with fashion of the 1970s, 1980s, and early 1990s, or inspired by the period.
+Big hair became popular in the 1980s for men as well as for women.
+The term is also used in the glam rock, hair metal, goth and alternative cultures and is particularly associated with fashion of the 1980s, or inspired by the period.
 From these origins, big hair became a feature of a number of Japanese street and alternative fashions, including Harajuku and ganguro.
 In the early 1980s, Brooke Shields became a dominant force in the fashion trend after becoming a teen model in 1980.
-She has appeared in numerous magazine covers with different styles of long and big hair making her one of the most influential fashion icons of the early 1980s.
+She has appeared in numerous magazine covers with different styles of long and big hair, making her one of the most influential fashion icons of the early 1980s.
 In the mid-1980s, rising pop star Madonna sported big hair when photographed by Francesco Scavullo for Time.
 Soon, many women emulated her look, making her one of the most iconic celebrities in 1980s fashion.